pedjak/openshift-enhancements/enhancements/helm3/console.md

 $ helm install mysql stable/mysql
 ```

-Currently Helm manages chart repository configurations in the local file only and the previously mentioned integration would require a contribution to the upstream.
+Currently Helm manages chart repository configurations in the local file only.
+The proposed `HelmChartRepository` CRD does not depends on any OpenShift API, giving us an opportunity to
+to submit it and the work related to its consumption to the Helm project.
+In a separate upstream proposal, we shall propose making the CLI cluster-aware with respect to the chart repositories. `helm repo list` would not only list local file system configuration, it would also show us chart repositories represented as Kubernetes resources in the cluster.

+#### Known In-Cluster Representations of Chart Repositories

+[Open Cluster Management project](https://github.com/open-cluster-management/multicloud-operators-subscription) introduced a notion of subscription for [a Helm chart](https://github.com/open-cluster-management/multicloud-operators-subscription/tree/master/examples/helmrepo-channel).
+A subscription is defined on the top of a channel of [type `HelmRepo`](https://github.com/open-cluster-management/multicloud-operators-subscription/blob/master/examples/helmrepo-channel/01-channel.yaml).
+Currently, chart repo configuration is provided in a separate `ConfigMap`, but the model could be extended to uses the configuration provided in referred `HelmChartRepository` instance.

 #### Alternatives